RogerDeng/sed-opal-unlocker/README.md

 # sed-opal-unlocker

-Micro-utility for unlocking TCG-OPAL encrypted disks, utilizing CONFIG_BLK_SED_OPAL interface introduced in kernel 4.11.
+Micro-utility for unlocking TCG-OPAL encrypted disks, utilizing CONFIG_BLK_SED_OPAL interface introduced in kernel 4.11 (but see [1] below).
 Also allows saving password in the running kernel for S3 Sleep support, cause it was a cheap feature to have.
 Based on Kyle Manna's [opalctl](https://github.com/kylemanna/opalctl) nano-utility.

+[1] Since 1.0.0, sed-opal-unlocker requires kernel 5.3 or newer, cause it utilizes IOC_OPAL_MBR_DONE interface.
+If you need to use older kernel, checkout v0.3.1 and read "MBRunshadow vs MBRunshadowOLD" section carefully in its README if you plan to use MBRunshadow.

 ### Background